-In this post we see how to read and write from a CSV or Parquet file in S3 with Polars.
-We also see how to filter the file on S3 before downloading it to reduce the amount of data transferred across the network.
+In this post we see how to read and write from a CSV or Parquet file from cloud storage with Polars.
+We also see how Polars applies query optimisations to reduce the amount of data transferred across the network.
+We use S3 as the example in this case but the same principles apply to other cloud storage services like Google Cloud Storage or Azure Blob Storage.

 Want to accelerate your analysis with Polars?
 Join over 2,000 learners on my highly-rated Up & Running with Polars course.